 This workshop will help you prepare your teens to live life well.
 We’ll help you understand common problems, as well as how to effectively lead your teen into young adulthood.

 Are you attending (or about to attend) Dutchess Community College?
-Are you struggling with a psychiatric disability or an addiction disorder?
+Are you recovering from a psychiatric disability or an addiction disorder?
 Could you use a little extra support on campus?

-Our Supported Education Program will allow you to make the most of your college experience by helping you get adjusted and connect to useful services.
-Achieve your educational goals, build strong relationships, find meaningful work, and stay happy and healthy throughout!
+Our Supported Education Program will allow you to make the most of your college experience by helping you get adjusted and connected to useful services.
+Achieve your educational goals, build strong relationships, and stay happy and healthy throughout!